yafig/spec/README.md

 ### API Servers

 The API Servers will be implemented in two approaches: Monolithic and Microservice.
-Both of them are doing essentially the same thing, but in different manner.
+Both of them are doing essentially the same thing, but in a different manner.

 #### Monolithic